wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/labview-setup.rst

 .. warning:: These instructions assume that no other NI software is installed.
 If you have other NI software installed, it is necessary to uncheck the software that should not be uninstalled.

 .. image:: images/labview/uninstall_select_components.png
+   :alt: Using the checkbox in the upper left to select all.

 Getting LabVIEW installer
 -------------------------